ipython/traitlets/docs/source/config.rst

   by `argcomplete`, and to get `argcomplete` to start parsing command-line arguments after subcommands have been evaluated.

+  * Currently, completing subcommands themselves is not yet supported.

-  * Some applications like `Jupyter` have custom ways of constructing subcommands which complicates things even further.
+  * Some applications like `Jupyter` have custom ways of constructing subcommands or parsing ``argv`` which complicates matters even further.

 More details about these caveats can be found in the `original pull request <https://github.com/ipython/traitlets/pull/811>`__.